This site displays best on a computer vs a smaller device. Please REFRESH page each time you visit

 ourjoppacommunity@outlook.com and toni.schmid@gmail.com

-We will add them to the Memories Section on this page
+With your permission, we will add them to the Memories Section on this page

 How You Can Help